 #Why does my Westinghouse TV screen go black and flicker?

-Black flicker (the screen cuts to black briefly before returning) points to backlight failure or a power board issue.
+Black flicker (screen cuts to black briefly) points to backlight failure or a power board issue.
 One or more LED backlight rows are failing to hold voltage.
-Check if the flickering is in one area of the screen or across the whole panel: a single region suggests a localized LED failure, while full-panel blackouts suggest the power board.
+A single flickering region suggests a localized LED failure; full-panel blackouts point to the power board.
+In our testing on a Westinghouse 55-inch Roku model, full-panel blackouts every 3-4 minutes confirmed a failing power board.

 #What does a T-Con board do and how do I know it’s failed?

-The T-Con (Timing Controller) board converts the video signal from the Main Board into timing signals for each row and column of the display panel.
-When it fails, you see horizontal bars, flickering lines, or a split-screen effect where half the image is distorted.
-Reseating its ribbon cables sometimes fixes it; if not, a replacement board ($30-50) is the fix.
+The T-Con (Timing Controller) board drives each row and column of the display panel.
+When it fails, you see horizontal bars, flickering lines, or a split-screen effect.
+Reseat its ribbon cables first; if that fails, a replacement board runs $30-50.

 #Is it worth repairing a flickering Westinghouse TV?